-For rural and urbanized areas of Riverside County, Caltrans (California's Department of Transportation) is the direct recipient of Section 5310 funds with responsibility for program administration.
+For rural and urbanized areas of Riverside County, the California Department of Transportation (Caltrans) is the direct recipient of FTA Section 5310 funds with responsibility for program administration.
 Each funding cycle, Caltrans administers a statewide competition.
-As the RTPA, RCTC is responsible for scoring the Traditional 5310 projects from Riverside County using statementated criteria and submits the scores to Caltrans for the statewide competition.
+As the RTPA, RCTC is responsible for scoring the Traditional FTA Section 5310 projects from Riverside County using state-mandated criteria and submits the scores to Caltrans for the statewide competition.

-Per FTA Circular 9060.1G, all projects selected for funding must be included in a locally developed, coordinated public transit-human services transportation plan and the plan must be developed through a process that includes representatives of public, private and nonprofit transportation and human service providers and members of the public.
+Per FTA Circular 9070.1G, all projects selected for funding must be included in a locally developed, coordinated public transit-human services transportation plan and the plan must be developed through a process that includes representatives of public, private and nonprofit transportation and human service providers and members of the public.

-RCTC's Measure A Specialized Transportation Program
+RCTC's Measure A Specialized Transit Program